What Are The Top Public Relations Skills You Should Master?

 There are five PR skills that you need to master to be successful in working in this field.
 Some people are born with these skills, and others have to learn them throughout their careers:

 In the age of big data, it’s more important than ever for PR pros to understand how to use data to their advantage.
 Data can be used to measure the success of campaigns, track media coverage, and monitor social media conversations.
-Therefore, it’s essential to know how to collect and analyze data to make insights that will help your company make better decisions.
+Therefore, it’s essential to know how to collect and analyze data to gain insights that will help your company make better decisions.
 This skill is even more critical if you want to be a social media manager.

 You don’t have to be a data scientist to interpret data.
 However, it would help if you understood the basics of data collection and analysis.
 The good news is that there are tools that can help you.